 Energy is an important commodity, and there will always be demand for it.
 However, during poor economic conditions, energy demand falls, leading to lower costs due to the basic principles of supply and demand.

-When energy prices fall, consumers enjoy lower prices at the pump, but energy companies and their investors receive less revenue for their products and services.
+When energy prices fall, consumers enjoy lower prices at the pump, but energy companies and their investors receive less revenue for the crude oil, natural gas, gasoline, and electricity they provide.

-So, when economic conditions are poor, reduce your exposure to the energy sector.
-Conversely, when economic conditions are positive, increasing exposure to the energy sector may be a fruitful endeavor.
+So, when economic conditions are poor, reduce your exposure to energy stocks.
+Conversely, when economic conditions are positive, increasing exposure to the energy sector may be a fruitful endeavor as demand and energy prices rise.

 Follow Supply Closely

-Although clean energy solutions are throwing a wrench in the plans of many traditional energy companies, oil still rules the energy industry.
-When the value of oil falls, traditional energy stocks feel the pain first.
+Although renewable energy solutions are throwing a wrench in the plans of many traditional energy companies, crude oil still rules the energy industry.
+When oil prices fall, traditional energy stocks feel the pain first.
 This downward action among the big players of the industry can lead to an industry-wide selloff, affecting clean energy companies as well.

 One of the most important factors that plays a role in the determination of the price of oil is supply.
-When supplies decline and demand rises, the price of the commodity increases as consumers must compete for the limited energy available.
+When supplies decline and demand rises, oil prices increase as consumers must compete for the limited energy available.
 On the other hand, when supplies are high and demand is low, the price of oil falls as consumers have easy access to all the oil and energy products they want.

-Following the ebbs and flows of the supply of oil will give you a good idea of where energy stocks as a whole will head in the future.
-If oil supplies are up, it’s time to decrease your exposure to energy stocks because prices are likely to fall.
-If oil supplies are down, an increase of exposure may be in order to take advantage of the likely resulting climb in prices.
+Following the ebbs and flows of the crude-oil supply will give you a good idea of where energy stocks as a whole will head in the future.
+If oil supplies are up, it’s time to decrease your exposure to the energy sector because prices are likely to fall.
+If oil supplies are down, an increase of exposure may be in order to take advantage of the likely resulting climb in energy prices.

 Follow the Professionals

-If you’re a beginner to investing and aren’t sure where to start with regard to your energy sector allocation, it’s a good idea to look to the pros for ideas.
+If you’re a beginner to the stock market and aren’t sure where to start with regard to your energy sector allocation, it’s a good idea to look to the pros for ideas.

 The greats of the investing world like Warren Buffett and George Soros don’t hide what they’re investing in.
 You can find Warren Buffett’s Berkshire Hathaway holdings by sector at gurufocus.
-The site also outlines the holdings of George Soros and several other uber-successful investing gurus.
+The site also outlines the holdings of George Soros and several other uber-successful stock market gurus.

 Following along the allocation lines of the investors that have proven to be the best in the world is just about always a good idea.
 However, keep in mind that blindly following anyone is never good.
 Even the gurus get it wrong sometimes, so do your own research or speak to a professional investment advisor before making any investment decisions.